pjakiela/ECON523/exercises/E4-DD2.md

 #### Part (a)

 Drop the observations from after the ban was in place.
-Then, interact the `time` variable, which indexes the month of birth, with the `high_exposure` variable, and label everything.
+Then, interact the `time` variable, which indexes the month of birth, with the `high_exp` variable, and label everything.

 #### Part (b)